BaileyPillon/YTPlaylistsDownloader/README.md

 - Downloads a list of YouTube playlists using yt-dlp.
 Downloads the following: .mp4 file, .mp3 file, .json file with metadata, and thumbnail in .webp format.
 - Tested on: Python 3.10.9 in a virtualenv, yt-dlp version: 2023.07.06, and ffmpeg version: 2023-09-07-git-9c9f48e7f2
 - The "playlist" link can be an actual playlist link but it can also point to specific channels and their videos page as a "playlist" link.
+For example, https://www.youtube.com/@BillieEilish/videos if you want to DL all of Billie Ellish's videos (and that must be the link format, click on the channel, then click videos).
 - Embeds thumbnails to the .mp4 but not the .mp3.
 You can specify an output directory.
 - If it doesn't exist, it's created.
 Subfolders within that directory are created based upon the uploader and the relevant aforementioned files are downloaded into those subfolders systematically.
 This can be easily altered if you don't care for that.
 - It will download the highest quality video for video and audio given by: "format": "bestvideo+bestaudio/best" then merge it into an .mp4.
 If you don't want the highest quality available then comment that out and subtitute with "format": "bestvideo[height<=?1080][ext=mp4]+bestaudio[ext=m4a]/best[ext=mp4]" - this will download the best quality videos up to 1080p (if available) and may be modified to 720, 1440, or 2160.
 In practice, I think excluding "[ext=m4a]" next to bestaudio might be better, but I'm not currently sure.